fusioncharts/dev_centre_docs/map-guide/simple-data-driven-map.md

 * We created an instance of `FusionCharts()` object in the `populationMap` variable.
 Each map in your HTML page needs to have a separate variable.
 The initialization code is wrapped within `FusionCharts.ready()` method.
 This safeguards your map instantiation code from being called before FusionCharts Suite XT library is loaded and is ready to be used on the page.

 * We instantiated the world map using its alias `maps/world`.
 Each map in FusionCharts Suite XT has a unique alias.
-You can find the list of all maps and their aliases [here]{% linkTo tutorials/getting-started/list-of-charts.md %}.
+You can find the list of all maps and their aliases [here](/getting-started/list-of-charts).

 * Next, we specified the width and height of the map (in pixels) using `width` and `height` property of the constructor.